pepopowitz/tdd-workshop/module-4c/README.md

 #### Bug #3: Full month-names are required

-Someone tried calling our unicorn-name-generator api with 'Feb' instead of 'February', and didn't get "Wielder of".
+Someone tried calling our unicorn-name-generator API with 'Feb' instead of 'February', and didn't get "Wielder of".

 We should probably support month abbreviations.